 To determine the best shipping options, it may be best to spend some time developing a small business shipping program and optimizing your contracts to smooth out the supply chain and improve profit margin.
-To help you throughout the process, we’ve outlined some of our favorite small business shipping tips below.
+To help you throughout the order fulfillment process, we’ve outlined some of our favorite small business shipping tips below.

 How does shipping work for small businesses?